trycourier/courier-ios/Docs/Authentication.md

                 <code>accessToken</code>
             </td>
             <td align="left">
                 The key or token needed to authenticate requests to the Courier API.
 When you are ready for production, you should be using a generated <code>accessToken</code>.
-More information about <a href="https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md#going-to-production"><code>generating an access token</code></a>.
+More information about <a href="https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md#going-to-production"><code>generating an accessToken</code></a>.
             </td>
             <td align="center">
                 <a href="https://app.courier.com/settings/api-keys"><code>API Key (Safe for testing only)</code></a> or <a href="https://www.courier.com/docs/reference/auth/issue-token/"><code>Access Token (Safe for production)</code></a>